tealeeseng/RoboND-DeepLearning-Project/writeup-deeplearning.md

 [![Udacity - Robotics NanoDegree Program](https://s3-us-west-1.amazonaws.com/udacity-robotics/Extra+Images/RoboND_flag.png)](https://www.udacity.com/robotics)

 ## Deep Learning Project by Lee Seng
-In this project, i'll train a deep neural network to handle segmentation task.
+In this project, I'll train a deep neural network to handle segmentation task.
 Image segmentation is about object classification at pixel level.
 We are running a drone in simulator to capture images to build up an network architect for training.
 The same network can be applied to train realistic images later.
-The project can be applied to scenarios like "follow me" drone camera as well as human-robot collabration in industry.
+The project can be applied to scenarios like selfie drone camera as well as human-robot collabration in industry.

 ![Semantic Segmentation](docs/misc/semanticSegmentation.png)
 Objects detected at pixel level.
 Same objects are displayed in same color.
+For example, cars are colored in purple.

 ## Segmentation Deep neural network
 Our Segmentation Deep neural network is Fully Convolutional Network.
 It basically consists of following 3 layers: